-Preferances information on this project?
-Community meetings Local radio Billboards Leaflet and brochures SMS Email Social media CHANNEL CORE FEED- BACK THEME QUESTION AND ANSWER Through community volunteers Through local leaders Other (please specify) Survey Community meetings Local radio Billboards Leaflet and brochures SMS Email Social media Through WGSS staff Through community volunteers Through local leaders Other (please specify) If you wanted to make a suggestion or to provide feedback to the WGSS service provider, how would you like to do this?
-Personally, at the WGSS service providers' office Personally, with WGSS staff Calling WGSS phone line Via SMS or WhatsApp Through Social media Through email Through community leaders
+CHANNEL CORE FEED- BACK THEME QUESTION AND ANSWER Survey Engagement Preferances How (through which channel) would you prefer to receive information on this project?
+Community meetings Local radio Billboards Leaflet and brochures SMS Email Social media Through WGSS staff Through community volunteers Through local leaders Other (please specify) If you wanted to make a suggestion or to provide feedback to the WGSS service provider, how would you like to do this?
+Personally, at the WGSS service providers' office Personally, with WGSS staff Calling WGSS phone line Via SMS or WhatsApp Through Social media Through email Through a suggestion box Through community leaders Other (please specify)

 CHANNEL CORE FEED- BACK THEME QUESTION AND ANSWER Focus Group Discussion or Individual Interviews Engagement Preferances Will everybody in your community be able to access the information provided by the WGSS through (list the communication channels identified)?
 If not, which specific groups would not be able to access this information?
 What can be done to facilitate access to information for this group of people?
-Focus Group Discussion or Individual Interviews Will everybody in your community be able to provide feedback to the WGSS through [list the feedback channels identified]?
+Focus Group Discussion or Individual Interviews Engagement Preferances Will everybody in your community be able to provide feedback to the WGSS through [list the feedback channels identified]?
 If not, what specific groups are likely not to be able to lodge feedback?
 What can be done to help this specific group to provide feedback to the WGSS?
 Will everybody in your community be able to report a sensitive complaint to the WGSS using the [list the different channels identified]?
 If not, what specific groups are likely not to be able to lodge a sensitive complaint?
 What can be done to help this specific group to provide sensitive feedback to the WGSS?